 Most builders and design professionals are not familiar with modern materials and progressive building science techniques that can virtually eliminate all of these problems that force the traditional, less effective requirement for ventilation in these building spaces.
 Builders and design professionals will also make the argument that your home needs to breathe.
 Well, they are absolutely correct.
 But, why rely on cracks, gaps and holes in your building for passive ventilation, when you can build your home tight, healthy and energy efficient, and let the mechanical ventilation systems due the job properly.

-Spray foam insulation for wall insulation can strengthen your home or building
+Interior spray foam insulation for wall insulation can strengthen your home or building

 The walls in your home are the main structural component of the building.
 In wood frame construction, the weight of the roof, shingles, standing water, and snow add weight that makes downward forces on the walls called compressive force.
 Strong winds and gusts also impose lateral forces onto your buildings walls.
 These forces can distort walls which is called “shearing force”.
 However, when walls are built with minimum standards, movement can cause cracks and other structural problems.

-Closed cell spray foam for wall insulation has a higher density, adheres to studs and exterior sheathing, which strengthens both.
+Closed cell interior spray foam for wall insulation has a higher density, adheres to studs and exterior sheathing, which strengthens both.
 This added strength makes wall movement less; due to winds and other forces.
 This makes the walls “racking events” strong enough to meet codes for hurricanes or other strong winds.
-Spray foam insulation for wall insulation adds structural strength to walls when filled.
+Interior spray foam insulation for wall insulation adds structural strength to walls when filled.
 This can add 75% to 200% racking strength according to NAHB Research; demonstrated with OSB, plywood, light gauge metal, vinyl siding or gypsum board.